- On what grounds directors are disqualified from the organization?

 - A prayer cause should be attached to dismiss the publication issued by the RoC under Companies Act’s Section 164 (2).

-- After this, the High Court issues orders after hearing the option for reactivation of the DIN of directors.
+- After this, the High Court issues orders after hearing the option for restoration of the DIN of directors.
 The directors need to file the copy of the order and all other statutory documents to the RoC to continue with the process p0f registration.

 - Once the defaulter petitioner fulfils all the required documents and completes payment of all the penalties, the RoC will start the process of reactivation.

 The Court is in general agreement with the aggrieved petitioners on the following points: